 A father trying to save his 1-year-old’s life was quickly arrested for speeding after arriving at the hospital.
-According to authorities, Darius Hinkle broke several traffic laws while rushing his daughter to Touchette Regional Hospital in Centreville.
+According to authorities, Darius Hinkle was breaking traffic laws while rushing his daughter to Touchette Regional Hospital in Centreville, Illinois.

-By the time Hinkle arrived at the hospital, more than a handful of police officers with different agencies were waiting for him in the parking lot and quickly arrested him, taking him into custody.
+By the time Hinkle arrived at the hospital, more than a handful of police officers with different agencies were waiting for him in the parking lot, quickly arresting him and taking him into custody.
 Hinkle admitted to not having a valid driver’s license and said he was speeding because his 1-year-old daughter was choking on a penny.

 The woman was quickly stunned when she saw a woman she did not know already bailing Hinkle out, later finding out she was a nurse from the hospital.
-The nurse, along with several of her colleagues had been so moved by Hinkle’s efforts to save his daughter, that they all chipped in to pay his bond.
+The nurse, along with another group of nurses, had been so moved by Hinkle’s efforts to save his daughter, that they all chipped in to pay his bond.
 Which, I don’t think is right at all in how these respective professions are handling their jobs.
 These nurses shouldn’t have had to pay because the police should’ve never put everyone through all that trouble.